OUTMANE-BEN-MOUSSA/alx-low_level_programming/0x01-variables_if_else_while/README.md

 The file 2 prints alphabets in lower case
 The file 3 prints alphabets in lower case Then upper case The file 6-print_numberz.c prints all single digit numbers of base 10 starting from 0, followed by a new line.
+The file 5-print_numbers.c prints all single digit numbers of base 10 starting from 0, followed by a new line.